Your Guide to the Contraceptive Pill

 Please note that this is just a guide, so if you have any medical concerns, please speak to your GP or a sexual health professional.
 Better to be safe!

 So I’ll try and state the most important things for you to know here.
-I’ll just take you through the basic details at first to help you understand, but feel free to continue reading if you’d like more in depth information.
+I’ll just take you through the basic details and contraceptive pill brands at first to help you understand, but feel free to continue reading if you’d like more in depth information.

 So, let’s get this out of the way.
 There is so much misinformation going around about the pill that generally scares people away from taking the contraceptive pill.